Vitamin C serum has proven benefits for the skin—and it’s dead simple to make fresh at home. (RECIPE)

 But here’s the rub.
 All antioxidants, including vitamin C, can deteriorate in the presence of air and light.
 Bestselling author Paula Begoun, a.k.a. the Cosmetics Cop, says, “if a product containing antioxidants does not come in airtight, opaque packaging, don’t buy it!”
 What she doesn’t say (maybe because she sells commercially made products, including her own, on her website) is that even if vitamin C serum comes in a container as secure as Fort Knox, when it sits around for an extended time in a bottle that gets opened and closed, its effectiveness will be at risk.
 Bottom line: Fresh serum is best—and nothing could be fresher than serum you make yourself.

-1/4 tsp 100% L-ascorbic acid powder (from Xenex Labs, ordered in at Save-on Foods)
+1/4 tsp 100% L-ascorbic acid powder (from Xenex Labs, ordered in at your local drugstore (I got mine from Save-on Foods in Vancovuer, where I live)

 1 tsp rosewater (found at Whole Foods)

-1 tsp generic glycerin (found at Shoppers Drug Mart)
+1 tsp generic glycerin found at most drugstores.

 1 amber-glass mixing bottle with pipette (Bach brand found at Whole Foods)